Rosenberg lab at Stanford University

 Francis Beckert, undergraduate.
 Francis is a member of the undergraduate class of 2025, majoring in Mathematics.
 Francis has previously performed research in bioinformatics and machine learning.
 In the lab, Francis's work focuses on combinatorics of evolutionary trees.
 (Sep 2022 - present)

-Emily Dickey, undergraduate/co-term.
-Emily is in the class of 2024, majoring in Mathematics with co-terminal master's in Computational and Mathematical Engineering.
+Emily Dickey, co-term.
+Emily is in the undergraduate class of 2024, majoring in Mathematics with co-terminal master's in Computational and Mathematical Engineering expected in 2025.
 Emily has previously conducted geophysical research on computational fluid dynamics of magma and water flow in volcanic conduits and energy economics research on financing of high-carbon infrastructure.
 In the lab, Emily is studying phylogenetic models and multifurcating trees.
 (Apr 2023 - present)

 Michael Doboli, undergraduate.
 Michael is an undergraduate in the class of 2025, majoring in Mathematics and in Computer Science.
 Michael has previously conducted research in natural language processing.
 Michael's work in the lab examines the combinatorics of evolutionary trees.
 (Apr 2023 - present)